William W. Priest, Jr. Professor

 Durham, NC 27708

 Douglas T. Breeden is the William W. Priest Professor of Finance and former Dean of Duke University’s Fuqua School of Business.
-He also served on faculties at Chicago Booth, Stanford and North Carolina, where he was the Dalton McMichael Professor of Finance.
-He was the Fischer Black Visiting Professor of Financial Economics at MIT’s Sloan School in 2011-2013 and won an ”Outstanding Teacher” award.
+Previously, he served on faculties at Chicago Booth, Stanford and North Carolina.
+He was the Fischer Black Visiting Professor of Financial Economics at MIT’s Sloan School in 2011-2013, winning an “Outstanding Teacher” award.

 Breeden published seminal research on insurance prices implicit in option prices, the Consumption CAPM, and hedging mortgage securities.
-His current research (with Robert Litzenberger) is on “Central Bank Policy Impacts on the Distribution of Future Interest Rates,” which won a Roger Murray Prize from the Q-Group.
-He has presented this research to the New York and Minneapolis Federal Reserve Banks, the (central) Bank of England, the Bank of Italy and the Bank of France.
+His research with Robert Litzenberger on “Central Bank Policy Impacts on the Distribution of Insurance Prices for Future Interest Rates,” won a Roger Murray Prize from the Q-Group.
+He has presented this research to central bank meetings in the Americas, Europe, Asia, the Middle East and on CNBC TV.

 Breeden holds a Ph.D. in Finance from Stanford and an S.B. from M.I.T.
-He served on the MIT President’s Council, the Sloan School Visiting Committee and the Stanford Business School Advisory Council.
-Breeden is a Senior Research Consultant for Amundi Smith Breeden, a money management firm that he co-founded, and is on the Board of Trustees of Commonfund.
+He served on the MIT President’s Council and the Stanford Business School Advisory Council.
+He was an Honorary Professor of the Chinese Academy of Sciences.